 → Bug: FE checks role === 'admin', BE sends 'ADMIN'

 → Caught without contracts?
 Only when QA tests admin features.This is a real example from our own codebase.
-The enum casing mismatch would have been a production bug if we hadn't caught it with contract validation.
+The enum casing disagreement would have been a production bug if the enum hadn't been part of the published contract.
 The fix was trivial — normalize the enum casing.
 But finding it without contracts would have required a QA tester to click through every admin feature and notice the access control was broken.

 MCP Contracts: The Implementation